 A greater or lesser level of stimulus investment would result in greater or lesser economic impact.
-But our analysis finds that advanced energy stimulus investments can generate a return on investment on the order of eight times the level of public expenditure for the state of Illinois, adding substantial value to the Illinois economy, creating millions of jobs, and sending additional revenue to state and local governments.
+But our analysis finds that advanced energy stimulus investments can generate important and positive economic benefits in the state of New Mexico on the order of six times the level of public investment, adding substantial value to the New Mexico economy, creating millions of jobs (as measured in job-years), and sending additional revenue to state and local governments.

-In Section II we provide more detail on the analytic method and economic model behind this analysis, the data and assumptions applied, and the various modeling inputs and outputs resulting from the analysis.
+In Section II we provide more detail on the analytic method and economic model behind this analysis, the data and assumptions applied, and the various modeling inputs and resulting outputs.